-Flying from Heathrow to Vienna, we will visit the Geymüllerschlössel and the following day, the Clock Museum and the Kunsthistorisches Museum.
-The tour will then travel by luxury coach to Salzburg via Graz, where visits will include the Clock Tower and the Glockenspiel, and Steyr, where we will visit the Schmollgruber Iron Clock Museum.
+The 2019 tour, from 5 May to 12 May, was to Austria.
+Flying from Heathrow to Vienna, we visited the Geymüllerschlössel and, the following day, the Clock Museum and the Kunsthistorisches Museum.
+The tour then travelled by luxury coach to Salzburg via Graz, where visits included the Clock Tower and the Glockenspiel, and Steyr, where we visited the Schmollgruber Iron Clock Museum.
+A full report is here.

 This was somewhat ‘lighter’ than our usual Study Tours as the arrangements had been an interesting challenge for the organiser.
 Nevertheless everyone enjoyed it, seeing something of both cities which was new to most, and a backdrop to what we saw in terms of clocks and watches at the various palaces.